sophiagavrila/credit-microservices/phase4/README.md

 <br>

 ## Send Heartbeats from Sevice to `Eurekaserver`
-Run all apps, kill the eureka server (you will see that all microservicers are trying to send a heartbeat every 30 seconds but are unable to find an ative Discovery service.)
+Run all apps, kill the eureka server (you will see that all microservices are trying to send a heartbeat every 30 seconds but are unable to find an active Discovery service.)

 <br>

 ## Use Feign Client to invoke other Microservices
-This is how microservices use Eureka data and Netlfix Open Feign Client to communicate with other microservices.
-You must follow client-side load balacning if possible.
+This is how microservices use Eureka data and Netflix Open Feign Client to communicate with other microservices.
+You must follow client-side load balancing if possible.
 Feign Client allows microservices to talk with eachother without knowing exact location details of eachother.

 *We will build a new API path inside `accounts` which will be exposed to UI application.
 This `myCustomerDetails` path will provide a single view of all cards, loans, and accounts.
 It will use Open Feign Client to invoke cards and loans*.